p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 You can also share a contingency plan and rough roadmap of the product.
 Based on the success of your MVP (recommended solution), you can select the rest of the features from your product prioritization <i>(Step 6)</i>.
 Have instrumentation, Do A/B testing, Ask customers for feedback and if possible Share Product vision.

 <u>Tradeoffs</u><br>
 Highlight the risks and pro/cons of the recommended solution.
 Try thinking about the edge-cases and negative user flows.
-In real world, the biggest risks for any new product are lack of data and customer research
+In real world, the biggest risks for any new product are lack of data and customer research.
-(See what you just did ;) )

 	KEY TRADEOFFS :-
 	Cannibalisation, customer satisfaction, overuse, safety, integrity, privacy,